canonical/microk8s/build-scripts/components/README.md

 ```
 build-scripts/
     build-component.sh              <-- runs as `build-component.sh $component_name`
-                                        checks out the git repository, applies the specified
+                                        - checks out the git repository
+                                        - runs the `pre-patch.sh` script (if any)
+                                        - applies the patches (if any)
-                                        patches, then runs the `build.sh` step for the component
+                                        - runs the `build.sh` script to build the component
     component/
         $component_name/
             repository              <-- git repository to clone